VicD1999/tsf/README.md

-# Test to do

-- Train an RNN for the 1st one and apply this RNN on the 2nd one and see the performances (Kind of transfer learning if we re-train on the 2nd one)

-# TO DO
+# TO IMPLEMENT

-- Train model (LSTM OK)
-- Classic Encoder => Decoder RNN architecture (OK)
 - RNN with attention (Nearby OK: missing parallelization of the attn mechanism to speed up the training)
 - Transformers (In progress)
 - Initialization of the weights of the RNNs (Test)
 - Teacher training
 - Make a toy example to test the architectures

+# TO READ

+- Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation Badhannau
+- Deep Transformer Models for Time Series Forecasting: The Influenza Prevalence Case
+- Professor Forcing: A New Algorithm for Training Recurrent Networks, Goyal

+# IDEAS

+- Train an RNN for the 1st one and apply this RNN on the 2nd one and see the performances (Kind of transfer learning if we re-train on the 2nd one)

 ## Command on vega